ully funded, mentored, one year research fellowship - part of a formal institutional Training Grant (NIH T32).

-Johns Hopkins Interventional Radiology has the most extenisve Bariatric Embolizaiton research program in the world, with over 10 years of experience and publication.
-We are currently concluding an FDA and IRB approved pilot double blinded RCT (BEATLES).
+Johns Hopkins Interventional Radiology has the most extensive Bariatric Embolization research program in the world, with over 15 years of experience and publication in this area.
+We have an active clinical research program in Bariatric Embolization with ongoing trials (BEATLES and BASH-PC).

 Applicants must be either a US citizen or green card holder, and have either an MD or DO (US diploma not required).
-Applicants must be accepted into an ACGME approved residency or fellowship (prefer but not limited to radiology) but not yet on faculty.
+Applicants must be accepted into an ACGME approved residency or fellowship (prefer but not limited to Radiology or DR/IR) but not yet on faculty.
 Can be from outside USA or Canada.
 Start date would be this summer.

-A background either in clinical research or in basic/translational research is preferred.
+A background either in clinical research or in basic/translational research is preferred - but is optional.
 IR experience would also be preferred, but is optional.